Research Teams

 The Real Vegan Cheese project is exploring the potential of using yeast expression systems to produce vegan-cheese and related proteins.
 Their project involves DNA cloning, protein expression, bacterial/yeast culturing and transformation.

-To learn more, reach out to Allison Muller at allmuller@ucdavis.edu or Kenta Hsu at kjhsu@ucdavis.edu
+To learn more, reach out to Allison Muller at allmuller@ucdavis.edu or Victoria Welsh at vcwelsh@ucdavis.edu

 RVC Students in the Lab.